ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Heartbeat_Eng.md

 ## 1. Introduction to Altibase Heartbeat

-This chapter introduces Altibase Heartbeat and describes its basic procedure.
+This chapter introduces the Altibase Heartbeat and describes its basic procedure.

 ### Overview of Altibase Heartbeat